mira10-git/robotgirlz.github.io/README.md

 - The LED strips could be further implemented, as it does not only display two colors, but a range of red/blue could be shown as the temperature varied.

 # 18. Conclusion
+We learnt a lot of things for this project.
+It helped get more hands on experience doing bare metal coding.
+We learnt individually about the temperature sensor, water level sensor, speaker and audio driver.
+We also learnt how to integrate these together using ATmega328PB.
+We also got some experience in 3D designing and 3D printing.
+The speaker with an in-built amplifier attached to the audio driver worked the best.
+There were no complications during any of the testing sessions and the audio were quite audible clearly differentiating between four different personality mode voices.
+We were particularily proud of implementing the temperature sensor.
+The sensor was probably one of the most difficult sensors to code from scratch.
+In addition to it, it was caliberated and validated thoroughly which took additional time.
+It also took a fair amount of time integrating the temperature sensor with rest of the components.
+However, putting everything together was very exciting even if it did take significant time and effort.
+The working of the entire project felt worth the effort.
+We learnt to work better in a team and delegate work such that contribution of all members were more or less equal.
+We also learnt to solve conflicts better and reach a middle ground during disputes.
+Yes, we did have to change our approach multiple times.
+We changed using LED strips to individual LEDs to indicate water tempemerature.
+The speaker model was changed to one with an in-built amplifier compatible with the audio driver.
+A water level sensor was customised instead of using a distance sensor or proximity sensor.
+We could have modelled a better water level sensor with improved accuracy and lesser challenges with the physical setup.

 # 19. Project Proposal Presentation
 Below is the link used for the Project Proposal Presentation: